Minh-tao/BetterBudget/Readme.md

 - Hashmaps for storing Account data specifically.
 - JavaFX components such as TableView, TabPane, PieChart, and Canvas for the user interface
 - Trello for Project Management so we can create story maps and break the project down into small tasks.
-- Loading and saving data to a .dat file
+- Loading and saving data, such as to a .dat file
 - Integration with GitHub for version control and collaboration
-- Group Communication with a discord server and resource/reference storage
+- Group communication with a discord server and resource/reference storage
-- Drag-and-Drop:
+- Drag-and-Drop functionality:
     * Budget categories: Allow users to drag-and-drop budget categories to reorder them or to move a category between different groups (such as needs, wants, or savings).
 This would enable users to easily organize and prioritize their budget categories based on their personal preferences.

 ### Backend